hasura/local-development/README.md

 - Run ``kubectl create ns hasura``
 - Run ``kubectl create -f controller-configmap.yaml``
 - Run ``kubectl create -f shukra-deployment.yaml``
-- Follow instructions from https://github.com/hasura/support/issues/250 for windows and linux
 - Several deployments will now automatically be created.
+- For Windows, follow instructions from https://github.com/hasura/support/issues/250#issuecomment-299862303.
+- For Linux/Mac, Run ``sudo ssh -p 22 80:$(minikube ip):80 docker@$(minikube ip)``.
+Default password for docker user is `tcuser`.
-  Your Hasura project will be ready, as soon as ``console.vcap.me`` is accessible and
+- Your Hasura project will be ready, as soon as ``console.vcap.me`` is accessible and
   ``kubectl -n hasura get pods`` shows all the Hasura platform services as running (data, auth, console, sshd, postgres, session-redis etc.)
 - Login to the console with: admin, adminpassword